Legislative framework :

 Each of France's healthcare facilities is now able to provide precise information on its level of accessibility to persons with disabilities.

-You can also submit your complaint directly to the prosecutor with the local court (“Tribunal de Grande Instance”) by registered letter.
+You can also submit your complaint directly to the office of litigant services (« service d’accueil unique du justiciable »)/SAUJ at the court (“Tribunal Judiciaire ”) by registered letter.
 The letter must specify:

-The French Justice Ministry’s website lists contact information to help you find the appropriate administrative (public-sector health care provider) or civil court (private-sector provider) by entering the name of the town in which the provider is located.
+The French Justice Ministry’s website lists contact information to help you find the appropriate court (« tribunal judiciaire ») by entering the name of the town in which the provider is located.

 For more information: Healthcare professionals' facilities